Former Good Schools Guide writer and education adviser, Suzie Oweiss, gives her verdict...

 The Grey Coat Hospital School

-A mainstream state school (academy) for girls aged from 11 to 18 located in SW London
+- A mainstream state school (academy) for girls aged from 11 to 18 located in SW London

-In 2016, 83% of students gained 5 or more A*-C at GCSE incl English and maths.
-At A level, 64% achieved A*-B with 37% of them A*-A. Girls learn a lot about different cultures and are made to feel very much part of a community.
-Great SEN provision, and art, design and sports facilities.
+Academically, the school performs well.
+In 2016, 83% of students gained 5 or more A*-C at GCSE including English and maths.
+At A level, 64% achieved A*-B with 37% of them A*-A.

 -